Posted at 3:00 PM

 - The manufacturing sector has added roughly half a million jobs over the last three years, the most for any such period since 1996.

-- U.S. exports of civilian aircraft are up by more than one-third in 2012 from 2011.
-This sector remains a strong area for export growth to emerging markets in Asia and the Middle East, and is a continued bright spot for U.S. exports in the European markets
+- U.S. exports of civilian aircraft were up by more than one-third in 2012 from 2011.
+This sector remains a strong area for export growth to emerging markets in Asia and the Middle East.

 - Motor Vehicles and Parts:

-- After a full recovery from the recession, the U.S. automotive industry has continued to be a strong area of growth for U.S. exports.
-Automotive vehicle and parts exports were up by more than 10 percent in 2012, compared to 2011.
+- After recovering from the recession, the U.S. automotive industry has continued to be a strong area of growth for U.S. exports.

 - The United States remains the largest exporter of private commercial services in the world.

-- In 2012, U.S. services exports totaled $632.3 billion, up 4.4 percent from 2011.
-With U.S. services imports growing at only 2.2 percent, the trade surplus in services grew by $16.8 billion, leading to an overall reduction in the U.S. trade deficit from last year.
+- In 2012, U.S. services exports totaled $630.4billion, up 4 percent from 2011.
+With U.S. services imports growing at only 1.7 percent, the trade surplus in services grew by $17.3billion, leading to an overall reduction in the U.S. trade deficit from last year.

-- Expanding America’s services industry through trade is a smart effort, because three out of four American jobs are already in the services sector, and in 2011 (latest data available) every additional $1 billion in U.S. services exports supported an estimated 4,200 additional American jobs.
+- The TiSA parties together account for nearly two-thirds of global trade in services.
+Expanding America’s services industry through trade is a smart effort, because three out of four American jobs are already in the services sector, and in 2012 every additional $1 billion in U.S. services exports supported an estimated 4,000 additional American jobs.

 Travel and Tourism